Hi, my name is Suzanne and welcome to my culinary blog. I hope you find something that interests you in here.

-I have never studied cooking or baking.
+I am a self-taught baker and cook.
 I learned a lot of my culinary knowledge from my Mum and then later on from reading Gourmet magazine while commuting on the Toronto subway.

 I have a degree in Applied Human Nutrition from the University of Guelph.

-I am married and have two sons; all of whom are the best taste testers.
+I am married and have two sons.
+My family are my best taste testers.

-We live in Ottawa, but I have also lived in Toronto, Waterloo, Stratford, Guelph, Halifax, and Spruce Grove, AB.
+We live in Ottawa, but I have also lived in Toronto, Waterloo, Stratford, Guelph, Halifax, Nova Scotia, and Spruce Grove, AB.

 I love anything made with nutmeg, ginger, cardamom, honey, vanilla and butter.

 I bought my first cookbook, Peanuts Cook Book, at the age of 9.

 My favourite baking right now is British, Scandinavian, Italian, French and Persian.

 My friend, Bonnie, and I travelled for one year after High school, to Europe, Northern Africa, and Scandinavia and visited a lot of bakeries!